xPack LLVM clang v12.0.1-1 released

 32-bit support

-Support for 32-bit Intel Linux and Intel Windows will most probably be dropped in 2022.
-Support for 32-bit Arm Linux will be preserved for a while, due to the large user base of 32-bit Raspberry Pi systems.
+Support for 32-bit x86 GNU/Linux and x86 Windows will most probably be dropped in 2022.
+Support for 32-bit Arm GNU/Linux will be preserved for a while, due to the large user base of 32-bit Raspberry Pi systems.

 Support for RedHat 7 will most probably be dropped in 2022, and the minimum requirement will be raised to GLIBC 2.27, available starting with Ubuntu 18 and RedHat 8.